-As of the grant date, the fair value of the SAR was estimated using the Black-Scholes option pricing model.
+As of the SAR Grant Date, the fair value of the SAR was estimated using the Black-Scholes option pricing model.
 The inputs of the Black-Scholes option pricing model included the fair value of the Company's common stock, exercise price, risk-free interest rate, estimated price volatility, term and dividend yield.

-Due to the limited trading activity in the Company's common stock at the date of issuance of the SAR, the fair value of the Company's common stock was established through multiple valuation techniques, including (a) the income approach in the form of the DCF method and (b) the market approach in the form of (i) the guideline public company method and (ii) the merger and acquisition method.
-See Note 7, "Fair value of financial instruments," for further details describing such valuation techniques.
-The technique used in estimating equity associated solely with the SAR was the Option Pricing Method.

-In addition to that described above, other assumptions used in the Black-Scholes method included the following as of June 6, 2012: an expected term of 6.0 years, a risk-free interest rate of 0.92%, an anticipated volatility factor of 55.0% and a zero dividend yield.
-The resulting valuation as of June 6, 2012, was discounted by 15% reflecting an assessment of the trading activity of the Company's common stock (and by extension the SAR).
-The suggested value from the Black-Scholes method reflected a fully marketable security that was not burdened by limited marketability; however, at the time, the Company's common stock (and by extension the SAR) did not have regular trading activity.
+Due to the limited trading activity in the Company's common stock at the date of issuance of the SAR, the fair value of the Company's common stock (i.e. equity) was established through multiple valuation techniques, including (a) the income approach in the form of the discounted cash flow method and (b) the market approach in the form of (i) the guideline public company method and (ii) the merger and acquisition method.
+After the equity was determined it was then allocated to the SAR using the Option Pricing Method.
+In addition to that described above, other assumptions used in the Black-Scholes method included the following as of the SAR Grant Date: an expected term of 6.0 years, a risk-free interest rate of 0.92%, an anticipated volatility factor of 55.0% and a zero dividend yield.
+The resulting valuation as of the SAR Grant Date, was discounted by 15%, reflecting an assessment of the trading activity of the Company's common stock (and by extension the SAR).
+The suggested value from the Black-Scholes method reflected a fully marketable security that was not burdened by limited marketability; however, at that time, the Company's common stock (and by extension the SAR) did not have regular trading activity.
 Therefore, the Company considered it necessary to incorporate a discount to reflect the limited liquidity associated with the SAR.
 This approach was consistent with that utilized to value the Company's Private Placement Warrants at that time.
-See Note 7, "Fair value of financial instruments," for further details.
-The resulting fair value of the SAR granted during 2012 was \$3.31 per underlying share.
+The resulting fair value of the SAR granted was \$3.31 per underlying share.